 Private sector companies propose a wide range of existing digital transformation solutions that can be scaled regionally to enable government and private sector transformation as well as SME enablement.
 Georgia, for example, has proposed to share its experience in leveraging broadband access for development, launching awareness-raising programs on the benefits of broadband for populations in rural, remote, and mountainous areas to help people understand how to make the internet work for them.
 It has also offered to share experience on enabling SME development and proposed specific SME solutions for e-commerce, e-business, and e-government.
 It has also suggested to help build a regional innovation and startup ecosystem and host startups from across the region in Georgia for training and networking.
 Kazakhstan proposed to host a regional hub for CAREC startups and also suggested to launch regional cooperation on digital identity.
 It also offered to share its experience in mobile e-government services.
-Kazakhstan's Zerde Holding proposed to share its experience in digital agriculture.
+Kazakhstan's Zerde Holding proposed to share its experience in e-government services, intelligent transport and the e-freight initiative.
+Pakistan is willing to share its experience in digital agriculture.

-70 Consultations were conducted by the CAREC Secretariat in the summer of 2021.
+69 Consultations were conducted by the CAREC Secretariat in the summer of 2021.

-Pillar 1.
-Leadership, Governance, and Investment in the Digital Economy
+Pillar 1 Leadership, Governance, and Investment in the Digital Economy